manueljaime007/manueljaime007/README.md

 ╚══════════════════════════════════════════════════════════════════════════╝

-✋🏾 Hey, Guys!
+✋🏾 Hey, Everyone!
 I'm Manuel Jaime and welcome to my profile!

-💻 I'm a simple guy, passionate about technology and creating innovative solutions in Web Development.
+💻 I'm a simple guy, passionate about technology and creating innovative solutions in Software Development.

 ```

 <!-- # 🌟 Welcome to My GitHub Profile!
+# 🚀 Constantly learning and improving my skills.
 # 📂 Explore my web development repositories.
-# 🚀 Constantly learning and improving my skills.
 # 🤝 Feel free to explore repositories and suggest, or collaborate. -->

 </section>

 <br/>